CKRancher/rancher/README.md

 ![06](images/06-rancher-prometheus-one-alerts.png)

-Quickly going through the options of the alert we created:
+Here are the options for the alert we created:
-- annotations: set of informational labels describing the alert
+- annotations: set of informational labels describing the alert.
-- expr: expression written in [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/)
+- expr: expression written in [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/).
 - for: optional parameter, if set will tell Prometheus to check that the alert continues to be active during the defined period.
 The alert will be fired only after this duration.
-- labels: additional labels that can be attached to the alert More information about alerts can be found [here](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/)
+- labels: additional labels that can be attached to the alert.
+More information about alerts can be found [here](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/)

-As we're done with Prometheus alerts, let's configure now Alertmanager so as soon as it gets the alert we configured it will notify us via an email.
-Alertmanagers' configuration sits in a Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) object.
+Now that we're finished with Prometheus alerts, let's configure  Alertmanager so as soon as it gets the our alert it will notify us via email.
+Alertmanager's configuration sits in a Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) object.

 ```bash
 $ kubectl get secrets -n monitoring